-If you are looking to buy a house in Turkey, then these are the cheapest cities for you.
+If you’re looking to buy a house in Turkey, these cities offer some of the most affordable options.

 Osmangazi